MooersLab/pymolsnips/README.md

 Some editors take snippet libraries in one file while other editors require that each snippet reside in a separate file.
 Most editors have their own format for snippets.
 The user downloads the file or folder of snippet files for their text editor and then installs the snippets according to the requirements for a particular text editor.
+The one exception is the Cuda text editor.
+The snippets come pre-installed with this editor.

 Each code fragment has a unique name that also serves as a tab trigger.
-The user enters the name of the code snippet and hits the `tab` key to insert lines of code.
+The user enters the name of the code snippet and hits the `tab` key to insert the lines of code.
 Tab stops exist at sites where parameters can be edited.
-Tab stops are mirrored when the parameters are identical and will be edited simultaneously.
+Tab stops are mirrored when the parameters are identical.
+Mirroring enable the simultaneously editing of these sites to reduce the chance of overlooking a site that needed editung.

 The animation below demonstrates the use of the `ao` tab trigger in *Visual Studio Code* to insert 16 lines of code for generating the ambient occlusion effect.
 You can learn how this is done <a href="#VisualStudioCode"> here </a>.